 If they are already planted, then just protect your sweet peas with some horticultural fleece and leave it there until the freeze is over.

 Sweet Peas are natural climbers and so need something to climb up.
 There are various ways to do this, but whichever you choose, the support needs to be in place before you plant.
-All the methods of support listed are suitable for any of the range of sweet peas for sale on this site.
+All the methods of support listed are suitable for any of our range of sweet peas.
 Thinking about support after planting usually results in broken or trampled plants, compressed soil and a thoroughly bad mood.

 Here are some of the more usual means of support: